IDU-CVLab/Images_Preprocessing_2nd/README.md

 Preprossing images with focus on segmentation of CT slices.
 The work coincides with COV19D competetion, the 2nd round.

 # Region based segmentation using annotated public "COVID-19 CT segmentation dataset"
+* The code 'Region-Based-Segmentation using COVID-19 CT segmentation dataset.ipynb"
 * The algorithm explores lung region based segmetnation.
 * The dice coeffecient was used to measure the preformance of the segmetnation method.
 * The annotated CT images at http://medicalsegmentation.com/covid19/ was used.